South Downs Way, looking toward Beachy Head

 The reality, of course, was quite different.
 All the detouring on and off trail added an extra twenty miles, and that endless chalk and flint made the first few days very hard on the feet.
 Those two long days in the middle were tough, but it was hard to split things up any other way with the time we had.

 An extra day would definitely have made things easier.
-There are a few ways to do that, but I suspect the easiest would have seen us arriving earlier in Winchester, and doing a longer first day.
+There are a few ways to do that, but I suspect the easiest would have seen us arriving earlier in Winchester and doing a longer first day.

-This would have allowed us to break things up quite differently, and meant walking no more than about 13 miles on any day.
+This would have allowed us to break things up quite differently, and meant actually walking no more than about 13 miles on any day.
 If I was to do it again and add in that extra day, my route would look something like this.

 Get regular travel, hiking, and tech updates from me